crodriguez4443/dende-arts-site/src/blog/how-to-move-your-pinky-toe-independently-and-its-benefits/index.md

-This document does not contain song lyrics in Portuguese and English, so the specified table formatting is not applicable.
-The text appears to be a detailed blog post about toe movement and foot muscle exercises.
-Would you like me to help you with something else related to this document?
+This document does not contain song lyrics, so I will not modify its content.
+The markdown document appears to be a detailed blog post about toe movement and foot muscle exercises.